 "Black and white flooring is making a major comeback in all styles of kitchens.
 From a practical perspective, they hide a lot of dirt and imperfections, and regardless of the style of kitchen, they can add a quirky but classic feel to the space," says Hema Persad, founder of Hema Persad Interiors.
 "Black and white checked floors have been used in kitchens all around the world throughout time, so you know they are never going to go out of style."

 And working with two neutral shades means that the world is your oyster when it comes to cabinet and appliance colors.
 For a monochromatic look, pair black and white tile with black and white cabinets, or allow the high-contrast pairing to fade into the background by combining them with striking shades of teal or red.
 If you crave a space that's warm and welcoming, be sure to add wood tones, since the dynamic duo can, at times, look severe.

 On the plus side, black and white floor tile does a great job at masking dirt or spills, and scratches will blend easily into an intricate pattern.
 Ongoing maintenance depends on the material — marble, for instance, requires more upkeep (think regular sealing) than, say, vinyl.

 Here are 20 black and white kitchen floor ideas and a few tips on how to pull them off.

 1. Get creative.

-While a black and white kitchen floor can add a classic touch, it can also bring a cook space up to date, as demonstrated by this contemporary design from Vintage Revivals.
-Mandi used black and white hex-shaped mosaic tile to create a large scale diamond pattern, and the result looks good enough for a high-end restaurant.
+While a black and white kitchen floor can add a classic touch, it can also bring a cook space up-to-date, as demonstrated by this contemporary design from Vintage Revivals.
+Mandi used black and white hex-shaped mosaic tile to create a large-scale diamond pattern, and the result looks good enough for a high-end restaurant.

 2. Break up your space.

-3. Add pattern.
+3. Add an intricate pattern.